docksal/addons/phpcs/README.md

 ### PHPCS

-PHP CodeSniffer detects violations of a defined coding standard.
+The main `phpcs` script that tokenizes PHP, JavaScript and CSS files to detect violations of a defined coding standard.

 ```bash
 # Default Command